 Below, we present a selection of Austrian research initiatives, products, services, and companies working to overcome the COVID-19 pandemic – please note that this list is by no means exhaustive.
 We also cannot make any definitive statements about the current availability of these offers, or about the prospects of the development projects we refer to.
 This article is intended to inform you about what is being developed and, in part, produced in Austria.
 We hope it will offer some insight into the landscape of the biotechnology, pharmaceutical, medical device and digital health industries, which have grown over the past decades with the support of the public sector.
 In addition to reading this page, please also have a look at the news items presented on our website.
-These efforts are part of the activities around the globe to stop the pandemic.
+All these efforts are part of the activities around the globe to stop the pandemic.
+Follow this link to the BASG website to learn more about clinical studies and COVID-19.
+The Austrian Federal Office for Safety in Health Care prioritizes all initial applications, amendments and notifications concerning COVID-19.
+This applies to drugs, vaccines, compassionate use of drugs, medical devices and In-vitro diagnostics.

 1. SARS-CoV-2: What is it?

 What is known about the highly contagious virus called SARS-CoV-2?
 The new virus belongs to the coronavirus-family and is composed of an RNA genome, a capsid and a viral envelope.
 The Viennese communications specialists at Biolution have created an explanatory video about it.
 However, there are many open questions related to SARS-CoV-2.
 This is why many laboratories around the world are carrying out research on the molecular mechanisms surrounding this pathogen.

 SARS-CoV-2 causes the infectious disease COVID-19.
 While the majority of cases results in mild symptoms or are asymptomatic, some progress to viral pneumonia and multi-organ failure.
 At the beginning of 2020, the WHO declared the outbreak a public health emergency of international concern and later on a pandemic.
 Web portals such as the COVID-19 Dashboard by the CSSE at Johns Hopkins University or the WHO's Dashboard visualize and track reported cases worldwide in real-time, and the European mortality monitoring at EuroMOMO is also very revealing.